-As much as you can, coordinate the My History Lab document readings with the lectures and textbook assignments in the "Reading Schedule."
-Find the Discussion assignment in the "Pages" section, starting with the Homepage, and follow directions for the listed readings and brief essays.
+Access the Discussion assignments, and follow directions for the listed readings and brief essays.
 After doing the reading, you choose one essay question to answer from the Discussion Assignment.
 Submit your essay through the Discussion's "Posts" icon.
 Each essay should be 250-400 words.
-During the term you will write and post a total of four brief essays answering four Discussion assignments by the deadline given for each.
+There are five Discussion essay assignments.
+During the term you will choose four of them and write essays by the deadline given for each.
+On the weeks when you don't post an essay, you will do the week's reading anyway.